offlanity/Humanbenchmark-Reaction-Time-Bot/README.md

 # Reaction Time Bot

-A simple Python bot that automates the [Human Benchmark Reaction Time Test](https://humanbenchmark.com/tests/reactiontime) using pixel detection and mouse automation.
-Built with a clean Tkinter GUI for easy control.
+A simple Python bot that automates the [Human Benchmark Reaction Time Test](https://humanbenchmark.com/tests/reactiontime) with a simple gui
 ## Features

 - Detects the green screen using pixel color